CDBG Manuals/Plans

 3. Where can I find CDBG approved Section 3 Businesses?

-An explanation and how to follow HUD’s process is in Chapter 8 of the Administrative Manual and in the document here.
+An explanation and how to follow HUD’s process is in Chapter 8 of the Administrative Manual https://ded.mo.gov/media/pdf/chapter-8-environmental-review-v-22

-- Hearing must be posted/published for 5-full days, not including the day of posting/publication
+- Hearing must be posted/published at least two weeks for 15-full days, not including the day of posting/publication

 - Hold public hearing in handicapped accessible location